Stanford Cancer Institute

 Oncologists, radiologists and surgeons on the Multidisciplinary Thoracic Tumor Board diagnose and treat mesothelioma patients using the most advanced technologies.
 Doctors first diagnose mesothelioma and determine how widespread the tumor is by using CT scanning, biopsies, PET scanning and fine needle aspiration.
 Then the Multidisciplinary Thoracic Tumor Board discusses the patient's unique case at a weekly meeting, which strengthens the team approach and ensures that doctors consider every possible treatment option.

 Stanford doctors are constantly involved in clinical trials, allotting mesothelioma patients the opportunity to receive treatments that may further extend life span.
-The mesothelioma team researches experimental new drugs and therapies such as gene therapy to try to maximize the life expectancy of mesothelioma patients.
+The mesothelioma team researches experimental new drugs and therapies such as gene therapy to try to maximize the life expectancy of patients.

-In addition to traditional treatments and clinical trials, the Stanford Cancer Institute offers wellness programs within its Cancer Supportive Care Program to ensure an overall health that includes mental wellbeing.
-The cancer center has these and other programs available free to its cancer patients and their families:
+In addition to traditional treatments and clinical trials, the Stanford Cancer Institute offers wellness programs within its Cancer Supportive Care Program to ensure overall health that includes mental well-being.

 - Art in a Bag, which gives patients simple art projects to work on while they receive chemotherapy infusions